ananyagrwl/auth_frontend/README.md

 4. Start the development `server: npm start`

 ### Method 2: Deployment
-You can access the deployed version of the website directly via the following link: Deployed Autho Website
+You can access the deployed version of the website directly via the following link: [https://auth-frontend-six.vercel.app/](Deployed Website Link)

 ## Footer